Bachelor of Science in Nursing Program

 Students who achieve high grades in the sciences without repeating classes have an advantage due to the correlation of science grades with success in the nursing program.
 Points are also awarded to students with previous BS/BA degrees or higher (at the time of application.)
 Points are given to LCSC students who have completed at least 32 credits here (at the time of application) and also anyone who submits their NursingCAS application on or before the priority deadline for that application cycle.
 See NursingCAS.org for more information.

 Unfortunately, your previous grades are part of your permanent academic transcript and will be factored into your cumulative college GPA.
 The minimum is 2.5 (on a 4.0 scale) and ineligible GPA's may be considered on a case by case basis.
 Please see your advisor for questions.
 If you don't have an advisor, please contact us at firstname.lastname@example.org.
 For questions about repeated prequisite grades, only the most recent attempt is counted in the Science GPA.

 LCSC’s Workforce Training has classes that are offered throughout the year.

 Often your local healthcare agencies also offer training.
 Some long term care agencies offer training as part of your agreement to work for them.

 Of course!
 However, the requirements for foreign students entering US colleges are sometimes difficult to meet.
 It is recommended that you talk directly with the Office of International Students.

-Please see the college catalogue for full requirements to qualify to apply to the LCSC nursing program.
-The iBT or IETLS tests of language competency are required for admission to the nursing program for all students for whom English is not the native and first language.
+Please see our website for full requirements to qualify to apply to the LCSC nursing program.
+The TOEFL iBT or IETLS tests of language competency are required for admission to the nursing program for all students for whom English is not the native and first language.
 These tests must have been taken within two years of application.